Phaeton (carriage)

-A phaeton (also phaéton) was a form of sporty open carriage popular in the late eighteenth and early nineteenth century.
-Drawn by one or two horses, a phaeton typically featured a minimal very lightly sprung body atop four extravagantly large wheels.
-With open seating, it was both fast and dangerous, giving rise to its name, drawn from the mythical Phaëthon, son of Helios, who nearly set the Earth on fire while attempting to drive the chariot of the Sun.
+A phaeton (also phaéton) is a form of sporty open carriage popular in the late eighteenth and early nineteenth century.
+Drawn by one or two horses, a phaeton typically features a minimal very lightly sprung body atop four extravagantly large wheels.
+With open seating, it is both fast and dangerous, giving rise to its name, drawn from the mythical Phaëthon, son of Helios, who nearly set the Earth on fire while attempting to drive the chariot of the Sun.

 With the advent of the automobile, the term was adopted to refer to open touring cars, which were in consequence referred to as phaeton-bodied.

 Types

-The most impressive but dangerous phaeton was the four-wheeled 'high-flyer', the body of which consisted of a light seat perched above two sets of springs.
+The most impressive but dangerous phaeton is the four-wheeled 'high-flyer', the body of which consists of a light seat perched above two sets of springs.
 It was from one of these that the rising poet Thomas Warwick was thrown to his death near the fashionable town of Bath during the 1780s.
-There was also the heavier mail phaeton used chiefly to carry passengers with luggage and named for its construction, using "mail" springs originally designed for use on mail coaches.
+The heavier mail phaeton, used chiefly to carry passengers with luggage and named after its construction, uses "mail" springs originally designed for use on mail coaches.
 The spider phaeton, of American origin and made for gentlemen drivers, was a high and lightly constructed carriage with a covered seat in front and a footman's seat behind.
 Fashionable phaetons used at horse shows included the Stanhope, typically having a high seat and closed back, and the Tilbury, a two-wheeled carriage with an elaborate spring suspension system, with or without a top.
 A variation of this type of a carriage is called a Victoria, with a retractable cover over the rear passenger compartment.

 Use

+Thomas Jefferson owned two phaetons.
+Jefferson and James Madison rode in Jefferson's phaeton during their tour of the Northeast in 1791, a total of 920 miles.
+They were accompanied by James Hemings.